gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ---

+## Step 2: Trust the Devices from your Azure Sphere Tenant

-## Step 2: Set up Azure IoT Central to work with Azure Sphere
+We need to tell Azure IoT Central to trust all devices in your Azure Sphere Tenant.

-After you have completed the tasks in this section, any device that is claimed by your Azure Sphere tenant will be automatically enrolled when it first connects to your Azure IoT Central application.
-Therefore, you only need to complete these steps once.
+After you have completed this step, any device that is claimed by your Azure Sphere tenant will be automatically enrolled when it first connects to your Azure IoT Central application.

 ### Download the tenant authentication CA certificate